-You can use the clipboard of your desktop or X from Vim to copy and paste text.
+You can use the clipboard of X or your desktop from Vim to copy and paste text.
 This is useful to copy text from Vim to an external application or vice versa.
-It is also useful if you are using multiple splits or tabs of terminals with Vim running inside them and wish to copy and paste between these multiple instances of Vim.
+It is also useful to copy and paste between multiple instances of Vim running in different terminals.

-These capabilities are available in Vim if it has been compiled with the
+This capability is available in Vim only if it has been compiled with the

-"+ is connected to the system clipboard in Vim.
-Anything you cut, copy or yank to it appears in the system clipboard.
-The text in the clipboard appears in Vim, if you paste from this register.
+"+ of Vim is connected to the desktop clipboard.
+Anything you cut, copy or yank to this register appears in the system clipboard.
+If you paste from this register in Vim, then the text in the clipboard appears.

 To paste from system clipboard: